 • The Emergency Services Program (ESP) funds the cost of providing shelter and support services to people who are homeless.

-• The Emergency Solutions Grant Program (ESGP) funds homeless prevention activities, rapid rehousing, and the operating and support service costs of shelter programs.
+• The Emergency Solutions Grant (ESG) funds homeless prevention activities, rapid rehousing, and the operating and support service costs of shelter programs.

-• The Runaway and Homeless Youth Act (RHYA) provides funding to non-profits that provide street outreach, drop-in centers, emergency shelter, transitional living programs and/or supportive housing for runaway, at-risk and homeless youth.
+• The Homeless Youth Act (HYA) provides funding to non-profits that provide street outreach, drop-in centers, emergency shelter, transitional living programs and/or supportive housing for runaway, at-risk and homeless youth.

-Programs receive funding from the U.S. Department of Housing and Urban Development (HUD), U.S. Department of Health and Human Services (DHHS), and the state of Minnesota.
+Programs receive funding from the U.S. Department of Housing and Urban Development (HUD) and the state of Minnesota.
 Funding is distributed through a biennial competitive grant process.

 Report/Rate this page